 The Australian Shepherd and the Australian Cattle dog are generally healthy dogs who both enjoy a long lifespan, and despite the Cattle dog being predisposed to more health issues than the Shepherd, on average, he enjoys one year longer than the Shepherd.

 The Australian Shepherd and the Australian Cattle dog will both eat approximately 2 ½ cups of food a day.
 If they are used as working dogs, or they are just particularly active, then they may need slightly more than this.
 Both breeds would do well on a high-quality kibble, and this is also the easiest way to ensure that your pup gets the best nutrients that he needs to avoid.
+Aussies can function well on several different dog foods, depending on your pup’s size and energy levels.

 The Australian Shepherd is slightly more demanding than the Cattle dog simply because he has a longer length coat.
 He will need brushing two or three times a week to ensure that his coat his kept manageable and tangle free.
 The Cattle dog, having a much shorter coat, will only need brushing once a week to keep him looking healthy and shiny.